srijken/web-www-v2/content/block/_index.en.md

     - /newsroom/articles/operation-endgame-divd-2024-00019
 mission:
   title: Our mission
-  description: |-
-    We aim to make the digital world safer by reporting vulnerabilities we find in digital systems to the people who can fix them.

-    We have a global reach, but do it Dutch style: open, honest, collaborative, and for free.
+  description: We aim to enhance digital safety by reporting system vulnerabilities to the relevant authorities.
+With a global reach, we adopt an open, honest, and collaborative approach, providing our services for free.
   members: "150"
   totalcases: "143"
   ips: 1.295.494